-Furthermore, we can take the limit $-k\eta_R \to 0$ in \eqref{cantidad.importante.gausiana}, which can be expected to be appropriate when restricting interested on the modes that are ``outside the horizon" at the end of inflation, since these are the modes that give a major contribution to the observationally relevant quantities.
+Generally, one expects this term to be proportional to $ \delta_{\vec k \vec k'} $, but alternatives cannot be ruled out.
+In fact, a case in which this assumption is relaxed was explored in Ref. \cite{14}.
+Furthermore, we will take the limit $-k\eta_R \to 0$ in Eq. \eqref{cantidad.importante.gausiana}, which can be expected to be appropriate when restricting interest to the modes that are ``outside the horizon" at the end of inflation (including the modes that give a major contribution to the observationally relevant quantities).

-Under those conditions, and with the help of \eqref{psirandom}, after taking the continuum limit ($L \to \infty$), the quantity of interest becomes:
+Then, with the help of Eq. \eqref{psirandom} and after taking the continuum limit ($L \to \infty$). we obtain